-What counts as an electronic signature?
+What counts as a digital signature?

 This is technically considered a legal form of signature, but it’s the least secure and wouldn’t be recommended for any business transactions due to the risks of identity theft.

+This will allow you to easily sign documents using your fingertips, a stylus or a mouse from any mobile device or desktop, and offers a much higher level of security.
 To make sure that your eSignature fully complies with the ESign Act, the owner of the contract must have a way to identify the signer electronically and a way to ensure the document hasn’t changed since signing and a method of validating the signature.

-Identify the signer:
+- Identify the signer

 Identifying the signer is usually done through digital certificates, which you can get online from ‘certificate authorities’.
 The certificate will have a private and a public key.
 The private must not be shared with anyone as it is used to apply the signature to the document.
 The public key can be viewed by anyone – this is what is used to confirm the identity of the signer.

-Validate the signature:
+- Validate the signature

-Ensuring the document hasn’t changed:
+- Ensuring the document hasn’t changed

-When a signature is checked and verified, the document is also compared to see if the contents matches when the signing took place, and if the slightest change has been made, the signature would become invalid.
+When a signature is checked and verified, the document is also compared to see if the content matches when the signing took place, and if the slightest change has been made, the signature would become invalid.

-What is a hard signature?
+What is a paper signature?

 However, for many international businesses who have both colleagues and clients abroad, getting a hard signature is almost impossible.
-Hence why the instant sharing of electronic documents is essential, with E-signatures being a more instantaneous and cost effective solution.
+Hence why the instant sharing of electronic documents is essential, with e-signatures being a more instantaneous and cost effective solution.
 The signature also needs to be replicated on each page or contract individually, it cannot be photo-copied or copied across several documents.

 While this method of hard copy signatures is the traditional way to give consent on documents, it is very time consuming due to all of the steps required:

-1. The sender must produce a hard copy of the document and send it to the individual required to sign it.
+- The sender must produce a hard copy of the document and send it to the individual required to sign it.

-2. They must then wait until they have received the document and then once it has arrived, sign it.
+- They must then wait until they have received the document and then once it has arrived, sign it.

-3. If it is not required to be signed by additional people, then the recipient can finally post the document back.
+- If it is not required to be signed by additional people, then the recipient can finally post the document back.